Grading in Blackboard

 Grading by Student

-Submissions in need of grading can be accessed from the Gradebook tab in either List or Grid View.
-The List View, Gradable Items tab provides the most direct access to items in need of grading.
+Submissions in need of grading can be accessed from the Gradebook via the Overview, Gradable Items, Grades, or Student tabs.
 To grade submitted work, click on the title of the assignment you wish to grade, then on a student who has an attempt in need of grading:

 Accessing Submitted Work to Grade